berkeley-cs61as/markdown-courseware/textbook/chapter17 7 - Object Oriented Programming/section02 Local States.md

 <div class="mc">
 <strong>Test Your Understanding</strong><br><br>
-We called <code>(ask matt-account 'balance) several times, each with different values.
+We called <code>(ask matt-account 'balance)</code> several times, each with different values.
 What does this tell us about OOP?
 <ans text="It is representative of Functional Programming" explanation=""></ans>
 <ans text="It is representative of Non-Functional Programming" explanation="Since we see that making the same calls return different values, this tells us that OOP is non-functional in style." correct></ans>
 <ans text="Not enough information" explanation=""></ans>